Ten of the world's best rail trips - and the DIY alternatives.

 5: Eastern & Oriental Express, Southeast Asia

-"As the shining domes of 21st century downtown Bangkok receded into the distance we passed tiny shacks, families tucking into rice and vegetables and groups of waving children so close we could almost touch them.
+The experience "As the shining domes of 21st century downtown Bangkok receded into the distance we passed tiny shacks, families tucking into rice and vegetables and groups of waving children so close we could almost touch them.
 Quite what they made of us - champagne glasses in hand - was anyone's guess.

 "Later on, in the piano bar, as the sights, sounds and scents of Southeast Asia flashed by, one of the female passengers delivered a splendid rendition of Lady in Red.
 Ties were loosened, inhibitions shed; the train's general manager revealed that these carriages had been the setting for proposals, a wedding, and 'lots and lots of indiscretions'.
 I had a feeling that there had already been one or two on this journey." - Adrian Bridge